 In March 2014, the Company entered into an agreement to sell its Security Materials business to SICPA SA ("SICPA").
-The business is being accounted for as discontinued operations and the applicable assets of the business have been classified as held for sale in the Consolidated Balance Sheets as of March 31, 2014 and September 30, 2013.
+The business is being accounted for as discontinued operations and the applicable assets of the business have been classified as held for sale in the Consolidated Balance Sheets as of June 30, 2014 and September 30, 2013.
 The Consolidated Statements of Operations for all periods presented have been recast to reflect the Security Materials business in discontinued operations.
 Unless otherwise indicated, all disclosures and amounts in the Notes to Consolidated Financial Statements relate to the Company's continuing operations.
+The sale closed on July 31, 2014 and the Company expects to record a gain in discontinued operations as a result of this transaction.
+The Company's Consolidated Statements of Cash Flows include the cash flows from both continuing and discontinued operations.